 When you use an FBX format model in Modest3D, Animate Custom allows you to access the animations that it contains.

-The Action property provides three options: Play, Stop, and Restart.
+Action: Provides three options; Play, Stop, and Restart.
 Play will play your animation, Stop will stop the animation, and Restart will restart the animation.

-The Play Type property indicates how the animation will be played.
+Play Type: Indicates how the animation will be played.
 Once will play the animation all the way through one time, then stop.
 Loop will play the animation in a loop forever.
 Ping Pong plays the animation from start to end, then from end to start.
 Reverse will play the animation from end to start.

-The Wait Until Complete property decides whether the lesson will continue with or without the object having animated completely.
+Wait Until Complete: Decides whether the lesson will continue with or without the object having animated completely.
 If this is checked on, the lesson will wait until the animation is finished before continuing.
 If checked off, the lesson will continue and the animation will continue simultaneously.